sparkdotfi/spark-automations/README.md

 ### 🌐 IPFS Deployment

-The code of each of the keeper types needs to be deployed to IPFS by running the following command:
+The code of each of the keeper type needs to be deployed to IPFS by running the following command:

 ```bash
 yarn gelato:ipfs